jrapisarda/Bioinformatics_Database/AI/ML/README.md

 ```

 > ℹ️ The CLI now infers the export format from the `--output` extension.
 JSON, CSV/TSV, and Excel workbooks are supported without additional flags.
+>
+> 📄 When `--dashboard-html` is provided, the CLI generates an interactive HTML report named `<output>_dashboard.html` in the same directory as the primary results unless a custom path is supplied.
+Existing directories will be created automatically if needed.

 ### Web Interface